Ginxo/docker-images/README.md

 # How to use them
 browse to any folder from here and run `docker build . -t whatevertagyouwatntoprovide` once they are built they should behave like any other docker image with its docker image things...
+Once the image is created you run something like `docker run -it --ulimit nofile=262144:262144 --entrypoint /bin/bash IMAGE_ID`